 Michelin Anakee Adventure was introduced early 2019.
 As the first reviews came out it was pretty evident this was a tire to be reckoned with.

 But how good are they?
 Naturally I had to find out.
 The tires from last year were almost done.
-So the BMW R1200GS Adventure was fitted with a set of the Anakee Adventure before I got it back from restoration and winter storage.
+So my BMW R1200GS Adventure was fitted with a set of the Anakee Adventure.

 Michelin Anakee Adventure – first impressions